 In addition, we offer a popular A level with high standards achieved and many sixth formers choosing to continue the subject at undergraduate level.

-Highgate’s History Department introduces you, in each year, to the rich historical debates at the heart of our chosen topics, and teaches that history is an ongoing debate about what really happened, and what really mattered, in the past.
-We aim to make the experience of learning history exciting and challenging through a varied use of approaches, materials and a stimulating curriculum.
-Our Library has a wonderful range of printed and digital resources, to which you are taken for lessons in each key stage.
+Highgate’s History Department introduces you to the rich historical debates at the heart of our chosen topics, and teaches that history is an ongoing debate about what really happened and what really mattered in the past.
+We make the experience of learning history exciting and challenging through a stimulating curriculum, different approaches, and a range of resources.
+The Sir Martin Gilbert Library, named after Highgate’s most famous historian, has a wonderful range of printed and digital resources, to which pupils are taken for lessons across their academic careers.

-Within our Sixth Form, we offer an A level with options in Medieval History, Early Modern History and Modern History.
+Within our Sixth Form, we offer different A Level options covering a range of topics in Medieval, Early Modern, and Modern History.

 History of art is offered as a non-examined course in Year 11 and as an A level course in Year’s 12 and 13.

 Highgate’s History of Art Department examines many works of art and architecture first hand during lesson time, as well as during visits to museums and galleries in and around London.

 With our seminar-style learning, our Department successfully prepares our sixth formers for future study at Cambridge, Oxford and top American art schools.
 Around half of our art historian sixth formers go on to read history of art at university.

 Highgate’s large and successful Mathematics Department strives to ensure every one of our pupils becomes the best mathematician that they can be.
 Standards across our School are high and, yet, we are equally proud of our record in helping pupils who find it difficult to develop confidence in the subject or to achieve strong examination results.